timescale/docs/use-timescale/connection-pooling/managing-connection-pooler.md

 ### About connection pools

-By default, your pooler will have two pools available: session and transaction.
+By default, the pooler has two pools available: session and transaction.
-Each pool will use a different mode to handle connections.
-Session pools will handle connections similar to a standard Postgres connection.
-Session pool connections will remain open until they are closed by the application.
+Each pool uses a different mode to handle connections.
+Session pools handle connections similar to a standard Postgres connection.
+Session pool connections remain open until they are closed by the application.
-Transaction pools will close connections automatically at the end of each transaction.
-For improved performance for applications that open and close connections frequently, we recommend primarily using the transaction pool.
+Transaction pools close connections automatically at the end of each transaction.
+For improved performance for applications that open and close connections frequently, it is recommended to primarily use the transaction pool.

 The number of connections available in each pool is a function of `max_connections`.
 The pooler will use 60% of the total `max_connections`.
 3/4